 Final Expense Life Insurance

-- Others know they are the ones who will have to pay and they buy the policy for a parent, grandparent, or other relative.
+- Others know they are the ones who will have to pay for the funeral.
+They buy the policy for their parent, grandparent, or other relative.

-- Whatever the reason, final expense policies will give you peace of mind.
+- Whatever your reason, a final expense policy will give you and your loved ones much desired security.

-There are several kinds of insurance that can be used as life insurance for final expenses.
+There are several kinds of insurance policies that can be used for final expenses.
 They are all permanent life insurance- either universal life or whole life.
+It doesn't make sense to even consider a term policy for final expenses, because you can outlive the policy.
+If that happens, you may find that insurance has become too costly and you can't afford it.
+Buying a policy for your lifetime where the premium remains the same prevents this from becoming a problem.
 If you're buying a policy to be used for final expenses you want it to last for your entire lifetime.

 Universal Life Insurance Policies

-As you can see from the infographic, universal life final expense insurance is a better buy than whole life.
+As you can see from the infographic, universal life final expense insurance is a better buy than whole life insurance.
 However, it also has more requirements.
-First is that the policy face amount minimum is $ 25,000.
+An important note is that the policy face amount minimum is $ 25,000.
 If you want less coverage, then a universal policy is not an option for you.

 To qualify you must go through full underwriting:

 - The company may order your doctor records.